General Terms and Conditions of Purchase of NCTE AG

 3.1.
-Subject to another deviating written agreement, delivery has to be effected free house (as per Incoterms 2000 = “DDU Unterhaching”).
+Subject to another deviating written agreement, delivery has to be effected free house (as per Incoterms 2010 = “DDP Oberhaching”).

 3.2.
 If the supplier is based abroad, or if he imports goods into the Federal Republic of Germany, he is responsible for correctly declaring the goods, which has to comply with the customs regulations and the Foreign Trade Law of the Federal Republic of Germany.
-For all goods which are of European Union origin, he has to issue us with a supplier declaration according to the EU Directive 1207/2001 or whichever regulations replacing same.
+For all goods which are of European Union origin, he has to issue us with a supplier declaration according to the EU Directive No. L/149 von 13.06.2017, Artikel 62 UZK-IA or whichever regulations replacing same.
 The supplier may also provide us with a long-term supplier declaration with a validity of one year in each case.
 The supplier entirely discharges us from any claims from third parties on account of an obligation to make a declaration having been neglected; the supplier must bear any costs arising as a result of such neglect.

 3.3.
-The supplier is obliged to indicate our order number on all shipping documents and delivery notes; should he fail to do so, we are not responsible for any delays in processing.
+The supplier is obliged to indicate our order number and part number on all shipping documents and delivery notes; should he fail to do so, we are not responsible for any delays in processing.

 4.1.
 Prices quoted in the order are exclusively fixed prices plus the statutory value added tax applicable in each case.
 Subject to another deviating written agreement, the prices include packing charges, delivery cost (including postage and packing), the cost of the transport insurance as well as any customs and freight charges which may be incurred.

 4.2.
-Invoices can only be processed if they are submitted in two copies and show the order number given in the order according to the prescripts therein; the supplier is responsible for all consequences which arise as a result of this obligation not being fulfilled.
+Invoices can only be processed if they are submitted show the order number and part number given in the order according to the prescripts therein; the supplier is responsible for all consequences which arise as a result of this obligation not being fulfilled.